thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### On node selected (only in Entities Hierarchy widget)

+In this example, we'll add an "Entity hierarchy" widget to our dashboard.
 Entities Hierarchy widget displays the hierarchy of entities based on their relations.
 More about entities and relation [read here](/docs/{{docsPrefix}}user-guide/entities-and-relations/#step-1-provision-entities-and-relations).
 Clicking on any entity (node) in the Entities hierarchy will perform the configured action.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
-Therefore, we will proceed directly to the action configuration step.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard.
+Let's start setting up the action:

-- Enter edit widget mode and open "Add action" window;
-- Select "On node selected" action source;
-- Input a name for the action.
-Optionally, select an icon;
-- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-- After choosing an action type, the drop-down menu "Target dashboard state" appears.
-Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
-- When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
-- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
-Click "Save", and then click "Apply" to save the widget settings.
-- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

-{% include images-gallery.html imageCollection="on-node-selected-1" %}
+{% include images-gallery.html imageCollection="on-node-selected-1" showListImageTitles="true" %}

 To perform an action you should click any of the nodes in the Entities hierarchy.
 In our example, you will navigate to a state that displays the details of the selected node.